 In New Delhi, Indian and Iranian students marched through the streets on Monday (5 June) demonstrating against the Shah of Iran.

-In New Delhi, Indian and Iranian students marched through the streets on Monday (5 June) demonstrating against the Shah of Iran.
+Background: In New Delhi, Indian and Iranian students marched through the streets on Monday (5 June) demonstrating against the Shah of Iran.
 The protest marked the anniversary of anti-government disturbances in Iran in 1963 and came on the day when Indian Prime Minister Morarji Desai was having talks with the Shahin Teheran.

 SYNOPSIS: The demonstration in New Delhi follows a recent outbreak of political unrest in Iran itself.
 The students marched through New Delhi's shopping centre, the Iranians in some cases wearing masks to avoid identification.
 The protestors demanded that the Shah expel from Iran American and Israeli troops and called for the release of political prisoners.
 They then hanged an effigy of the Shah, now facing the most serious challenge to his rule in 15 years.